Critical Areas for Earned Value Management System Implementation Success

 EVMS Gap Analysis and EVMS Implementation Roadmap

-The first step of an EVM Gap Analysis requires knowing where you are compared to the EIA-748 32 Criteria.
+The first step in performing an EVM Gap Analysis requires knowing where you are in comparison to the EIA-748 32 Criteria.
 Pinnacle has built a set of Earned Value Management Assessment and Earned Value Training materials that document an organization’s capabilities against the EIA 32 guidelines and build upon the NDIA’s EVM Intent Guide and the DCMA Earned Value Implementation Guide.
 We use the results of this EVM Gap Analysis to define an Earned Value Management System Implementation Roadmap that is built specifically for your organization’s needs, culture and contractual requirements.

 This Earned Value Management System Implementation Gap Analysis should be done for each EVM role, EVMS deliverables, and EVMS processes, and for all members of the EVMS Implementation team and the EVM community.